 Read our in-depth iPhone 12 Pro review

-The iPhone 11 isn't the highest-spec Apple phone, but it supersedes the iPhone XR 'budget flagship' in better ways to become the standout phone of its generation in terms of sheer value.
+The iPhone 11 isn't the highest-spec Apple phone, but it supersedes the iPhone XR 'budget flagship' to become the standout phone of its generation in terms of sheer value.

-Before the introduction of the iPhone 12, this was our favorite iPhone.
-True, it misses out on a telephoto lens, but like we found with the Samsung Galaxy S10e, a coupling of main and ultrawide lenses serve most photo needs.
+Before the introduction of the iPhone 12 and iPhone 13, this was our favorite iPhone.
+True, it misses out on a telephoto lens, but we find a coupling of main and ultrawide lenses serve most photo needs.

 While it doesn't get an OLED display, its LCD screen at least allows the phone to keep its best-in-generation battery life crown.
 And it even gets a bit more RAM - up to 4GB from its predecessor's 3GB.

-Add in iOS 14 and all the new tweaks coming in the iPhone 11 series and this phone is a lean, mean, photo-taking machine.
+All in all then this phone is a lean, mean, photo-taking machine.

 Read our in-depth iPhone 11 review